 ■ IMPRESSIONS OF GRACE: Youth learn to impact their culture through positive messaging by using principles of free enterprise to market imprinted products and other services to their peers and community.

-■ IDENTOGO: FBI clearance live scan digital fingerprinting and identity related services needed for employment, security, and travel.
+■ IDENTOGO: FBI clearance live scan digital fingerprinting, fingerprint hard-cards, passport photos and other identity related services needed for employment, security, and travel.

 ■ THE NET OUTREACH: Youth develop entrepreneurial skills through hands-on operation of a four-story youth and community center that includes a restaurant/café called “The Net Café”.